publify/publify/README.md

 - A classic multi user blogging engine
 - Short messages with a Twitter connection
-- Text filters (Markdown, Textile, SmartyPants, @mention to link, #hashtag to link)
+- Text filters (Markdown, SmartyPants, @mention to link, #hashtag to link)
 - A widgets system and a plugin API
 - Custom themes
 - Advanced SEO capabilities